 We are also aware of the impact of VOC (volatile organic compounds) emissions on the environment.
 These emissions are originated in plants from the usage of solvents.
 In this context Constantia Flexibles has installed Regenerative Thermal Oxidizers (RTOs) in several plants, consequently reducing VOC emissions.

-Learn more about our sustainability performance, which is externally audited and published in our company owner’s registration document, here (Constantia Flexibles starting at page 214), or in the more detailed report from 2021.
+Learn more about our sustainability performance, which is externally audited and published in our company owner’s registration document for 2022 (Constantia Flexibles starting at page 214), or in the more detailed report from 2021.